iot49/docker-stacks/README.md

 ## Limitations

 - No version control for installed libraries.
 Library versions change from build to build and may differ for different architectures of the same image.
-Specify a tag with the docker image to get consistent results.
 - Some packages included with the [Official Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/) are missing.
 Either install from the command line or raise an issue.
 - Run `pip list` and `apt list` from the command line for a listing of installed packages and their versions.
 - Automated tests performed only on the `linux/amd64` image (presently disabled, need updating).